lonkamikaze/bsda2/bsda_obj.md

 After the last line the `$configuration` object can be used exactly like in the previous session.

-Serialized data is executable shell code that can be fed to eval, however the `bsda:obj:deserialise()` function should always be used to ensure that deserialisation happens in a controlled environment.
+Serialised data is executable shell code that can be fed to eval, however the `bsda:obj:deserialise()` function should always be used to ensure that deserialisation happens in a controlled environment.